-Robert Lewandowski is in pole position to finish 2020/21 with a record fourth successive Bundesliga top scorer’s cannon, but has a genuine long-term contender to his crown in Erling Haaland.
+Robert Lewandowski leads the way once again in the Bundesliga scoring stakes in 2021/22, but the Bayern Munich forward has a genuine long-term contender to his crown in Borussia Dortmund counterpart Erling Haaland.

-He ranks as the first player in Bundesliga history to stick away a debut hat-trick from the bench; reach five goals after two matches; seven after three and nine after five; and the youngest and fastest to 50, doing so in as many games.
+Let's not forget, Haaland ranks as the first player in Bundesliga history to stick away a debut hat-trick from the bench; reach five goals after two matches; seven after three and nine after five; and the youngest and fastest to 50, doing so in as many games.

-It’s by a nose, but the bionic Lewandowski has the edge.
+It’s by a nose, but the Haaland has the edge.

 If end product is similarly emphatic, method of dispatch could not be further apart.

 For starters, Lewandowski is naturally right-footed; Haaland is a rocket-propelled lefty.
-The former has scored 15 times this season with his preferred foot; the latter 13.
+The former has scored 15 times this season with his preferred foot; the latter nine.

 Haaland, by contrast, is more raging bull.

-But if the Dortmund frontman plays to his strengths, it wouldn't be wide of the mark to say Lewandowski has no weaknesses.
+However, if Haaland plays to his strengths, it wouldn't be wide of the mark to say Lewandowski has no weaknesses.

 For a true striker’s masterclass, look no further than Der Klassiker.